matthieuo/dl-classification/README.md

 This project allows you to create a multiclass classifier for images with deep learning.
 The  [TensorFlow](http://www.tensorflow.org/) framework is used for the computations.

 ## Installation
-The necessary Python packages are listed on [requirments.txt](requirments.txt).
+The necessary Python packages are listed on [requirements.txt](requirements.txt).
 Training a deep neural network is done with the `train.py` file.

 ## Usage